-- 1. Issuers of asset-referenced tokens or, where applicable, issuers of e-money tokens issued by electronic money institutions shall identify the following risks categories: - a. risks to the value, transferability, liquidity, accessibility or exchangeability of the asset-referenced and reserve assets: - b. risks arising from systems, to which the asset-referenced relies, including the underlying distributed ledger or any other technology of the token and any trading platform, market infrastructure or payment system used for the issuance or the transfer of the asset-referenced; - c. risks arising from the performance of contractual arrangements, which the relevant issuer has entered into with other issuers, CASPs, financial institutions or any other natural or legal person, for the issuance or transfer of the asset-referenced tokens or for the establishment, management, custody or investment of the reserve assets, including any arrangement whereby the issuer outsources tasks. - 2.
-To assess the risks referred to in paragraph 1, issuers of asset-referenced tokens or or, where applicable, issuers of e-money tokens issued by electronic money institutions shall identify specific risk scenarios using historical scenarios and/or hypothetical scenarios in relation to the different risk categories referred to in paragraph 1. - 3.
-The specific risk scenarios referred to in paragraph 2 shall be well-defined and their potential impact shall be quantifiable. - 4.
-When identifying specific risks, issuers of asset-referenced tokens or, where applicable, issuers of e-money tokens issued by electronic money institutions shall specify a time horizon for 3 years for the risk events relating to the solvency stress test and up to 1 year for the liquidity stress test, the asset at risk and a precise description of the risk scenario.
+- 1. Issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall identify the following risks categories: - a. risks to the value, transferability, liquidity, accessibility or exchangeability of the asset-referenced tokens and reserve assets; - b. risks arising from systems, to which the asset-referenced relies, including the underlying distributed ledger or any other technology of the token and any trading platform, market infrastructure or payment system used for the issuance or the transfer of the asset-referenced tokens; - c. risks arising from the performance of contractual arrangements, which the relevant issuer has entered into with other issuers, CASPs, financial institutions or any other natural or legal person, for the issuance or transfer of the tokens or for the establishment, management, custody or investment of the reserve assets, including any arrangement whereby the issuer outsources tasks. - 2.
+To assess the risks referred to in paragraph 1, issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall identify specific risk scenarios using historical scenarios and/or hypothetical scenarios in relation to the different risk categories referred to in paragraph 1.

-5. Issuers of asset-referenced tokens or, where applicable, issuers of e-money tokens issued by electronic money institutions shall quantify the severity and plausibility of the stress scenarios identified as well as the potential losses coming from those scenarios.
+- 3. The specific risk scenarios referred to in paragraph 2 shall be well-defined and their potential impact shall be quantifiable. - 4.
+When identifying specific risks, issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall specify a time horizon for 3 years for the risk events relating to the solvency stress test and up to 1 year for the liquidity stress test, the asset at risk and a precise description of the risk scenario. - 5.
+Issuers of asset-referenced tokens or, where applicable, electronic money institutions issuing e-money tokens shall quantify or have approximate estimations of the severity and plausibility of the stress scenarios identified as well as the potential losses coming from those scenarios.